 This study uses the values of \$5 million per death and \$166,000 per injury as 1993 values, then uses the Consumer Price Index to calculate corresponding values for later years for injuries only, all in accordance with the practices of CPSC economists.
-The 1980 value of statistical life is estimated at \$1 million, which is based on practices at that time and creates a much larger difference from the 1997 value of a statistical life than would be inferred from inflation alone.

-The total dollar equivalent for reported and unreported deaths and injuries, calculated in this way, was \$42.5 billion in 2007.
-Given the rules indicated, this total is up 118% from 1980, despite a declining trend in the number of deaths and, to a lesser extent, the number of injuries.
-It would be a decline of 2% after adjusting for inflation.
+The Consumer Price Index is used to calculate values for earlier years (1980-1992) for both deaths and injuries.
+This translates into a cost per statistical death in 1980 of just under \$3 million, whereas the CPSC used a value of \$1 million in 1980.
+The total dollar equivalent for reported and unreported deaths and injuries, calculated in this way, was \$39.2 billion in 2009.